dagmawibabi/dblogs/public/blogs/A month in Better Auth.md

 ### Week 4

-It was flu and cold season in Addis Ababa and sadly I cought it too and I wasn’t able to get up from bed and do as much work as I had planned to but I did assist in a few issues, made a few contribution and tried finilizing a few polishes.
+It was flu and cold season in Addis Ababa and sadly I cought it too and I wasn’t able to get up from bed and do as much work as I had planned to but I did assist in a few issues, made a few contribution and tried finalizing a few polishes.

 1. Slack